Evening Sickness Or Morning Sickness – What is the Difference

 Dreamstime 13092509

-When a woman gets pregnant, she may feel sick at any time of the day.
+When a gets pregnant, she may sick at any of the .
 She also may feel sick in the afternoon or evening.
-If she feels sick in the evening, it is called “morning sickness.”
+If she feels sick in the evening, it is called “.”
 In one way, this is not correct.
-Many women feel sick or vomit most often in the early morning hours.
+Many women feel sick or vomit most often in the morning hours.

 Precautions to avoid morning, evening or night sickness: